What is Dry Lining and Why Use It?

 The Key Benefits of Dry Lining

-There are 3 clear benefits dry lining confers when compared to plaster:
+There are 4 clear benefits to using dry lining rather than plaster:

 - Faster Application.
 Wet plaster has to be applied in layers, and drying time is required between each application.
-By contrast, drywall panels can be pre-cut, installed fast, and ready to paint in a matter of hours rather than days.
+By contrast, dry lining panels can be pre-cut, installed fast, and ready to paint in a matter of hours rather than days.

 - Flexible Installation.
-It’s much easier to change, or adapt drywall than it is a plastered construction.
-It can be removed quickly and re-installed without a fuss, whereas knocking back plaster is a bigger job.
+It’s much easier to change or adapt a dry lining wall than it is a plastered construction.
+Dry lining can be removed quickly and re-installed without a fuss, whereas knocking back plaster is a bigger job.